Travel freebies can make the dream of travel a reality.

-Stay in Touch for Free
+Stay in Touch as You Travel for Free

 - Stay in touch with home for free.
 Skype is a free app for your phone.
 It's also often loaded onto library computers.
-Use Skype with the library's free WiFi (or Skype on your phone with any free WiFi) and you can call home for free.
+Use Skype with the library's free Wi-Fi (or Skype on your phone with any free Wi-Fi) and you can call home for free.

-You'll also want to check out…
+You'll also want to check out:

-Affordable Dublin: 32 Free and Low-Cost Tips
+- Solo Travel in Toronto: 32 Free and Low-Cost Tips